kwameopareasiedu/react-simple-widgets/README.md

 These are customized form widgets for creating [Formik](https://jaredpalmer.com/formik/) forms

+-   [FieldDecoration](docs/field-decoration.md) - A widget that provides a label and error component together with focus and blur styling to a wrapped component
 -   [CustomField](docs/custom-field.md) - A widget that allows custom components to be integrated with a form
 -   [TextField](docs/text-field.md) - A text field that doubles as a rich text editor